Vehicle registration plates of France: Numbering

 The SIV format provides $((23 \times 23) - 2) \times 999 \times ((23 \times 23) - 1)$, or 277,977,744, different combinations.
 This figure excludes three letters that are not used: I, O and U, as they can be confused with 1, 0 and V, respectively.
 It also excludes the SS combination because it is reminiscent of the Nazi organisation and WW in the first group of letters as it indicates a temporary plate.
 Other combinations of letters that were avoided in the previous system because they sounded vulgar to French speakers, such as KK, PD, PQ, QQ, and WC, were included in the SIV.

+Here's what the numbering system would go with restrictions: